Euclideon/vaultclient/docs/UserGuide.md

 > TIP: If you changed a setting and can't recall what you've changed, you can reset all settings by going to the **System** menu and selecting **Restore Defaults**, or you can reset individual groups of settings by right clicking their header and selecting **Restore Defaults**.

->TIP: All settings are persistent between sessions: If you log out and log back in, the system will restore your setting changes.
+>TIP: All settings are persistent across sessions: If you log out and log back in, the system will restore your setting changes.